- Certified Internal Auditor

 US citizenship required (dual-national US citizens eligible).
 All positions require relocation to the Washington, DC metro area.

-Full-time student pursuing an undergraduate degree in one of the following fields or related studies:
+Full-time student pursuing an undergraduate degree from a variety of majors, including:

 GPA of at least 3.0 on a 4-point scale